Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Introduction

-\revrev{We}{Finally, we} apply our analyses to obtain insights into the potential cost reductions possible with dynamic cache instantiation and explore key system tradeoffs.
-We find that dynamic cache instantiation has the potential to provide significant cost reductions in some cases, but that this potential is strongly dependent on the object popularity skew.
-When there is high skew, dynamic instantiation can work well since a newly instantiated cache is quickly populated with frequently requested items that will capture a substantial fraction of the requests.
-We also find that selective \emph{Cache on $k^{th}$ request} cache insertion policies can be even more beneficial in this context than with conventional edge caches, and that, when there is high popularity skew, there is likely only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies.
-These results suggest that dynamic cache instantiation using \emph{Cache on $k^{th}$ request} may be a promising approach for content delivery applications.
+\revfour{\revrev{We}{Finally, we}}{Fourth, we} apply our analyses to obtain insights into the potential cost reductions possible with dynamic cache instantiation and explore key system tradeoffs. \revDerek{ \revthree{We find that dynamic cache instantiation has the potential to provide significant cost reductions in some cases, but that this potential is strongly dependent on the object popularity skew.} {(1) We find that dynamic cache instantiation has the potential to provide significant cost reductions, sometimes more than halving the costs of (optimized) baselines that either use a cache or not, depending on which results in a lower cost.
+(2) The cost reductions are strongly dependent on the object popularity skew.} When there is high skew, dynamic instantiation can work \revthree{}{particularly} well since a newly instantiated cache is quickly populated with frequently requested items that will capture a substantial fraction of the requests. \revthree{}{(3)} We also find that selective \emph{Cache on $k^{th}$ request} cache insertion policies can be even more beneficial in this context than with conventional edge caches, and that, when there is high popularity skew, there is likely only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies.}{We find that: \begin{itemize} \item \revfour{Dynamic cache instantiation has the potential to provide significant cost reductions, sometimes more than halving the costs of (optimized) baselines that either use a cache or not, depending on which results in a lower cost.}{Dynamic cache instantiation has the potential to provide significant cost reductions, sometimes more than halving the costs of (optimized) baselines that uses a permanent cache, with the cache size selected so as to minimize the cost.} \item The cost reductions are strongly dependent on the object popularity skew.
+When there is high skew, dynamic instantiation can work particularly well since a newly instantiated cache is quickly populated with frequently requested items that will capture a substantial fraction of the requests. \item Selective \emph{Cache on $k^{th}$ request} cache insertion policies can be even more beneficial in this context than with conventional edge caches, and, when there is high popularity skew, there is likely only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies. \end{itemize} Overall, these} \revDerek{\revthree{These}{Overall, these}}{} results \revthree{suggest}{show} that dynamic cache instantiation using \emph{Cache on $k^{th}$ request} \revthree{may be}{is} a promising approach for content delivery applications.

+\revfour{}{Finally, it is important to note that there does not exist any analysis (from prior work) that captures the performance of LRU caches under time-varying workloads.
+Our development of easy-to-compute approximation expressions of the performance of LRU caches under time varying workloads is therefore an important contribution.
+The reason we use RCW for our analysis (rather than LRU) is in part because it enables both an exact analysis and because it provides a nice approximation for LRU caches, while still capturing the cache performance under time-varying workload volumes.} \revfive{}{In contrast, exact analysis of large LRU caches is intractable.
+Of course, in practice, we expect many systems to keep implementing LRU cache replacement policies or some variation thereof.}